LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 if( x < 5 )
     flag = 1
 ```
 I didn't include curly brackets as what ever coding style is chosen would determine it.

-This rule aims for more clarity.
+Separating each movement of the code into lines provides more clarity.
 It avoids statements like `int* x,y,z` where only x is actually a pointer and the rest are ints.
 You would need to do `int* x, *y, *z` instead to make them all pointers.

-NASA makes a notable exception with for loops since they are technically 3 statements together.
+There is a notable exception to for loops since they are technically 3 statements.
-For loops are fine to keep in a single line.
+For loops should stay on a single line.
-This then raises the question of what about boolean expressions in ifs and whiles?
+This brought me to thinking about boolean expressions in ifs and whiles.
-I think the preference is to maintain one line if possible since it is technically one large boolean statement.
+I think the preference is to maintain one line if and whiles since it is technically one large boolean statement.
 Although, sometimes the expressions can get a little long, so splitting into multiple lines can aid readability.
-Just don't make the conditional span like 5 lines.

 If you have trouble with trying to condense functions, TigerBeetle suggests to keep your branching, but the contents of the branch can be added into its own method.
-Also look for any repetition.
+Also look for any repetition to turn into a function.
-The benefit of adding them to methods also allows to you verify their arguments in a single place and creates another unit to test.
+The benefit of adding them to methods also allows to you to follow rule 7 even more.

 ### 5. There shall be minimally an average of 2 assertions per function with assertions containing no side-effects and must be boolean

-If for what ever reason you hate all the other rules this rule you can't hate.
+If for what ever reason you hate the other rules, this rule you can't hate.
+Assertions are critical to any defensive coding mind set, and they should be used in any coding context.
-Assertions act on your assumptions.
+Assertions act on a programmer's assumptions that should always remain true or false.
-The point is to act on behavior that **should** never happen in real execution.
-The question people have is why have a check for something that shouldn't happen?
-Well programmers make mistakes which often time only show up later, or bugs are hidden due to how logic is laid out.
-Code also changes in development, so assertions can help enforce the new assumptions.
-Basically assertions are guards for the programmer to catch their egregious mistakes.
+You can think of assertions as landmines for bugs during development.
+NASA makes a point that unit testing does catch 1 bug every 10 to 100 lines, but combining unit testing with assertions catches much more bugs.
+This makes sense as they are meant to capture different aspects of development.
-Unit testing can help find errors, but the problem with unit tests is that you would need to write the test.
+The problem with unit tests is that you would need to write that test.
-You probably won't write a test for something that should never happen.
+You probably won't write a test for something you never expected to happen.
-This isn't to say that unit tests are not useful; you should use both assertions and unit testing.
-Your unit tests test expected and unexpected behavior, and your assertions will test your assumptions.
+However, assertions can't execute your code like a unit test can.
+Assertions also can't give exact answer like a unit tests as they more so narrow down what is expected behavior.
+A unit test is able to say I expect the answer to be 5 while an assertion can only say the post-condition is greater than zero.
+Together they create a powerful testing strategy that is able to catch much more bugs than using either alone.

 So where do you use assertions?
 - verify pre-conditions of functions